terryzfeng/Ambient-Tone-Melody-Generator/README.md

 ## Additional Notes

-- Basic RNN (./basic.sh) works best with `magentaUser.pd`
+- Basic RNN (`basic.sh`) works best with `magentaUser.pd`
-- Attention RNN (./attnetion.sh) works best with `magentaAmbience.pd`
+- Attention RNN (`attention.sh`) works best with `magentaAmbience.pd`

-Special thanks to Professor Tamara Smyth for all you guidance this quarter!
+Special thanks to Professor Tamara Smyth for all your guidance this quarter!

 &ndash; terry feng